-Place the power switch in the "off" ( $\bigcirc$ ) position.
+Leave the apply/release switch in the neutral position and place the power switch in the "off" position ( $\bigcirc$ ) (blue indicator light shuts off when power is disengaged).

 CAUTION: Do not set the lifter against any surfaces which could soil or damage the vacuum pads.